 Do I need separate design software for solar proposals in Austria?

 No, if you use all-in-one platforms like SurgePV or Aurora Solar that include design + proposal features.
 Yes, if you use proposal-only tools like Solargraf.
-All-in-one platforms save 10–15 minutes per proposal vs. 30–45 minutes with separate tools.
-Compare options on our best all-in-one solar software page.
+All-in-one platforms save 10–15 minutes per proposal versus 30–45 minutes with separate tools.

 How accurate are ROI calculations in Austrian solar proposals?